 The bamboo trains were once found outside of numerous provincial towns anywhere railroad tracks had been laid.
 It was possible to take the bamboo trains from Battambang to Phnom Penh.
-Now, with the ongoing renovations to the national train line causing tracks to be torn up, and authorities less permissive of unofficial use, the bamboo trains are disappearing.
+As of January 2018, a new dedicated track has been built for the Bamboo Railway, due to the existing line being restored and reinstated for passenger trains and freight services later in 2018.
 The norry outside of Battambang are the last in existence.

 - Smithsonian: "Catching the Bamboo Train" (January 2011): http://www.smithsonianmag.com/people-places/Catching-the-Bamboo-Train.html

 - Go World Travel Magazine: Jungle Express: http://www.goworldtravel.com/ex/aspx/articleGuid.%7B1A58B178-F389-4105-8ECC-2BB8B2C8F567%7D/xe/article.htm